bkloppenborg/revelation-to-keepassxc/README.md

 # Demo

-Want to see how this works on your own system before exporting your Revelation database?
+Want to see how this works on your own system before touching your own Revelation database?
 Try out the functionality on the included demo database.

-Open the `demo-database/revelation-test-db` file in Revelation and try out the instructions above.
+Open the `demo-database/revelation-test-db` file in Revelation and follow the instructions above.

 # Donations